dimitri-nicolo/calico/master/getting-started/openshift/cnx/usage.md

 {{site.prodname}} for OpenShift is mostly similar to {{site.prodname}} for Kubernetes, with a few exceptions:

-1. {{site.prodname}} settings are tweaked using [the Felix Configuration resource](../../../reference/calicoctl/resources/felixconfig) instead of editing manifests, since {{site.prodname}} is launched as a systemd service instead of a hosted install in OpenShift.
+1. {{site.prodname}} settings are tweaked using [the `FelixConfiguration` resource](../../../reference/calicoctl/resources/felixconfig) instead of editing manifests, since {{site.prodname}} is launched as a systemd service instead of a hosted install in OpenShift.
 1. A more static Prometheus is launched instead of Prometheus Operator since Third Party Resources are not supported by OpenShift.
 1. A `calicoctl.cfg` file owned by root exists in the default path on each host, which authenticates all {{site.prodname}}